 - PO1.
-Booking Records (Legislation Section 56 (2)-(4) LG(MP)Act 1976 and Condition PO1) - Every licensed private hire operator must keep a record of every booking of every private hire vehicle operated by him/her and of every sub contract made with the operator or arranged by the operator.
-The records must be continuous, chronological records.

-- 2. There must be only one set of records: cash and credit account bookings can be separately identified but must not be in separate sets of records - 3.
+Booking Records (Legislation Section 56 (2)-(4) LG(MP)Act 1976 and Condition PO1) - Operators are required to evidence that they have had sight of a Basic DBS check on all individuals listed on their register of booking and dispatch staff to ensure that any individuals added to the register are compatible with their policy on employing exoffenders. - 2.
+Every licensed private hire operator must keep a record of every booking of every private hire vehicle operated by him/her and of every sub contract made with the operator or arranged by the operator.
+The records must be continuous, chronological records. - 3.
+There must be only one set of records: cash and credit account bookings can be separately identified but must not be in separate sets of records - 4.
 The record must be kept in the form described in the following condition: - a.
 Records must be kept in a suitable form in a continuous, chronological order, approved by the Council the pages of which are consecutively numbered, or - b.
 On a computer which keeps backup records and is immediately capable of producing a printed record from the computer onto paper.
 Records must not be capable of retrospective alteration or amendment, and - c.
-The operator or his/her agent/employee must enter, before the commencement of each journey, the following particulars of every booking of every private hire vehicle operated by him/her, the: - Name and address of the hirer - Date, time and pickup point of the booking; - Destination; - Number of passengers to be carried; - When and how the booking was made i.e. telephone, personal call; - Plate number of the vehicle allocated; - Name of the driver allocated to the booking and call sign of the vehicle; - Amount to be charged; (where applicable) - Details of any sub contract arrangement. - Remarks - d.
+The operator or his/her agent/employee must enter, before the commencement of each journey, the following particulars of every booking of every private hire vehicle operated by him/her, the: - Name and address of the hirer - Date, time and pickup point of the booking; - Destination; - Number of passengers to be carried; - When and how the booking was made i.e. telephone, personal call; - Registration and plate number of the vehicle allocated; - Name of the driver allocated to the booking and call sign of the vehicle; - Amount to be charged; (where applicable)

+- Name of the person who took the booking - Name of the person who dispatched the vehicle - Details of any sub contract arrangement. - Remarks - d.
 You must also keep records of the particulars of all private hire vehicles and drivers operated by you.
 These must include the owner of the vehicle, registration number, private hire vehicle licence number, any radio call sign used and all driver licence numbers. - e.
 All records are to be kept for a period of not less than 12 months following the date of the last entry and to be produced for inspection on the request of an Authorised Officer of the Council or a Police Officer. - f.
-You must not enter into your booking records details of any fare that has not been pre-booked by the hirer through your operating base, either by telephone or personal caller (NB It is an offence to enter details of any illegal plying for hire in an attempt to make such activity appear to be a legitimate booking).

-PO2.
-Booking Records - Hackney Carriages
+You must not enter into your booking records details of any fare that has not been pre-booked by the hirer through your operating base, either by telephone or personal caller (NB It is an offence to enter details of any illegal plying for hire in an attempt to make such activity appear to be a legitimate booking). - PO2.
+Booking Records Hackney Carriages